 Dickman Mill Piling Removal

 DNR will be removing polluting pilings from the old Dickman Mill site from Mid-November through Mid-January.
-The site is one of DNR's Filthy Four derelict structures identified as priority for removal.
+The pilings are remnants of the Dickman Lumber Mill, which operated from the 1890s until 1974, and it's one of DNR's Filthy Four derelict structures identified as priority for removal.
 The agency secured $10.8 million in funding for the removals in the 2023 legislative session which also created the Aquatic Derelict Structures Program as a part of the Aquatic Lands Restoration Team.

 There are an estimated 1,200 pilings at the site which need to be removed because they were treated with creosote, a toxic cocktail of chemicals used to prevent decay.
 Chemicals in creosote treated wood is toxic to marine species, and polycyclic aromatic hydrocarbons (PAHs) have shown to reduce growth and immune function of juvenile salmonids.
 Creosote poses a threat to human health through exposure to vapors or direct contact.